null

 The bottom line

-Recognizing good flatware all boils down to: Does it feel good in your hand?
+Does it feel good in your hand?
 Does it fit with your sense of style?
 Does it feel like quality?
 Is it satisfying, useful and beautiful?
 Does it fit with your sense of value?